simran7s/portfolio/README.md

 This is app was created using React.js.
-View live on simransandhu.ca
+View live on www.simransandhu.ca